craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 Undesirables are non-human, non-elven people who are in territories of the Church and are unclaimed as Unseen.
 These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered, reprocessed, and then fed to the more obedient.

 #### Holy Crusaders of Truth and Light
+The Holy Crusaders of Truth and Light, or simply the Crusaders

 #### The Homeland Force
-The Homeland Force acts in the defense of the townships and cities of the Church as a volunteer
+The Homeland Force acts in the defense of the townships and cities of the Church as a reserve military.
+The Homeland Force is an attractive option for many, as it offers piety and prosperity for commitment and training.
+The Homeland Force is one of the few ways that an Unseen or Undesirable can acquire a legal status that regards them as a real and full person.
+Acceptable service for four constant years grants a member of the Homeland Force a 'Silver Medal', which for some carries life-changing social and legal status.

 #### The Ideology Correction Corps
 Founded circa 07XAF, the Ideology Correction Corps serves as a core function of the ecosystem of the Church.
 The purpose of the ICC is two-fold.
 First and foremost, the ICC was founded as a business dealing in slave-labor.
 Secondarily, the ICC investigates avenues towards increasing the quality, efficiency, and supply of that slave-labor.